Reflections of an Agatha Christie TV Movie with Bette Davis and more…

 Hulk Rating: /10

 This film was added to In the Good Old Days of Classic Hollywood‘s 3rd Annual Bette Davis blogathon.
-Other films reviewed with this cast include Bette Davis in Death on the Nile in 5 of George Kennedy’s Classics and Burnt Offerings.
-Frances De La Tour appears in Outlander Series 2 and John Woodvine in An American Werewolf in London.
-Helen Hayes also starred in Glitter, The Love Boat and the fist Airport movie.
-James Coombes starred in Doctor Who.
-Leo McKern has a cameo in thr soon to be reviewed Damien: Omen II.
+Other films reviewed with this cast include Bette Davis in Death on the Nile, Madame Sin and Burnt Offerings.
+John Woodvine in An American Werewolf in London.
+Helen Hayes starred in The Love Boat and more.
+Leo McKern starred in Damien: Omen II.
 Dorothy Tutin starred in All Creatures Great and Small.
-John Laughlin appeared in Tales from the Crypt ,The Dukes of Hazzard, Murder, She Wrote and Knots Landing.
+Anton Rodgers starred in The Fourth Protocol.
+John Mills starred in Tiger Bay and The Wrong Box.